catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 allowed to pass through a port, regardless of the subnet associated with the network.

-Let's double check that this extension is available on the Catalyst Cloud:
+Let's double check that this extension is available on the Sky TV:

 .. code-block:: bash